m-hrachov/LaTeX-Obsidian-setup-for-thesis/README.md

 have to be replaced with `%20`.

 ### .bib literature
-Literature file `.bib` is updated when running the python code presented in the `Code.md` file for collecting DOIs from the Literature folder and writing .bib file.
+Literature file `.bib` is updated when running the python code presented in the `Code.py` file for collecting DOIs from the Literature folder and writing .bib file.
 This code is:
 1. Iteratively opens and reads every file in the "Literature" folder.
-2. Finds a DOI link of the format "http/https", and cleans tail characters `\);,` in case other DOI links are present in the file
-(it is never worse to have them all and use only some).
+2. Finds a DOI link of the format "http/https", and cleans tail characters `\);,`.
+In case other DOI links are present in the file it will catch them all (it is never worse to have them all and use only some).
 3. Extracts the DOI suffix.
 4. Can write them in `.csv` if needed.
 5. Links to Crossref to extract the full `bib` citation.